sanfarish/html-css-js-CRUD/README.md

 * User-friendly interface
 * Entry selection to manage employee records efficiently
+* Sort and order data to improve records readability
 * Filter employees by ID, name, email or role to find employees quickly
 * Pagination for easy navigation through employee records
 * Modal display for easy access of adding employee